Primal Trek

 Clouds, sometimes referred to as "auspicious clouds" (xiangyun云), represent the heavens and also "good luck" because the Chinese word for cloud (yun 云) is pronounced the same as yun (运) meaning "luck" or "fortune".

-Its form often resembles the auspicious shape of the lingzhi "fungus of immortality" (see Fungus entry below).
+Its form often resembles the auspicious shape of the lingzhi "fungus of immortality".

 The cloud is a commonly seen design and when repeated in a pattern symbolizes never-ending fortune.